shadow-robot/aurora/README.md

 bash <(curl -Ls bit.ly/run-aurora) teleop_deploy --inventory staging --read-input docker_username --read-secure docker_password ethercat_interface=enx5647929203 config_branch=demohand_C
 ```

+If you are prompted for SSH password, enter the password of the NUC.
+For the BECOME password, just press Enter, as it will default to the SSH password.

 Inventories correspond to fixed IP addresses as shown here:
 * [development](ansible/inventory/teleop/development)
 * [staging](ansible/inventory/teleop/staging)